DFE-Digital/teacher-cpd-dataform/instructions for all/open_gias_ofsted_establishments table.md

 ## The final step...
 ... is to upload it to BigQuery in the `static_tables` dataset.
 To do this:
-1) Delete the existing `open_gias_ofsted_establishments` table
-2) Click on the dots next to `static_tables` and click "Create table"
+1) Click on the dots next to `static_tables` and click "Create table"
-3) Upload the file you have created and enter all the field names in the "Schema" section
+2) Upload the file you have created, ensure the "File format" is 'CSV' and enter the name of the table you're replacing (either open_gias_ofsted_establishments or all_gias_ofsted_establishments)
+3) Add all the field names in the "Schema" section. **NB:** Make sure the date_accessed field is in a YYYY-MM-DD format in the Excel
+4) Scroll down to "Advanced settings", select 'Overwrite table' in the "Write preference" dropdown and put '1' in "Header rows to skip"
-4) Click "Create table" at the bottom
+5) Click "Create table" at the bottom

-Once created, you'll have to go to the Looker Studio dashboards the table is being used and reconnect the table through the "Manage added data sources" section.
+That should have replaced the existing table with all the new data without disrupting links to any Looker dashboards.
+Well done!

 Any questions on these steps or any suggestions to improve the instructions, please reach out to Emilio Campa.